The Ultimate Guide to Preventing and Treating Maskne

 Keep Your Travels In The Clear

 Next, make sure your skin is extremely moisturized before putting your mask on for the day.
 Add in a couple drops of facial oil to supercharge your moisturizer or use a balm like Naturopathica’s Gotu Kola Intense Repair Balm.
-And if you have any active breakouts, pop on a Mighty Patch to keep on during the duration of your flight to decrease risk of further inflammation and irritation to the area.
+And if you have any active breakouts, pop on a Mighty Patch to decrease risk of further inflammation and irritation during your flight.

 One Final Do and Don’t